-This blog post provides instructions for using the official OpenAI .NET library to create a console application with the latest OpenAI Responses API.
+This blog post provides instructions for getting started with the OpenAI Responses API in .NET using the official OpenAI .NET library to create a console application with the latest OpenAI Responses API.
+This is your go-to guide for getting started with the OpenAI Responses API in .NET.

-The official OpenAI .NET library is developed in collaboration with Microsoft, and the Azure SDK team announced that future releases of the Azure SDK will include the official OpenAI .NET library.
+The official OpenAI .NET library is developed in collaboration with Microsoft, and the Azure SDK team announced that future releases of the Azure SDK will include the official OpenAI .NET library, making it easier for developers getting started with the API.

 Responses API